KPettingerEEN/Electron-React-Template/README.md

 # Main Details

-This is an application template for making a basic Electron/React Mobile App.
+This is an application template for making a basic Electron/React desktop App.
 Simply install the dependencies, then run "npm run build" and "npm start" to see the basic layout that you can start editing.
 This can be used for creating complex microservices that are capable of communicating with both webservers and operating systems, making it perfect for full stack JavaScript development.